 Annapolis has a storied colonial and maritime history and is a lot of fun to explore on foot.
-From the State House on top of the hill, down to the waterfront, you can meander on quaint streets and alleyways, and check out historic houses in a variety of architectural styles.
+From the State House on top of the hill, down to the waterfront, you can meander on quaint streets and alleyways.
+As you explore, check out the many historic houses in a variety of architectural styles.

-The Thurgood Marshall Memorial, near the State House, includes a statue of Marshall as a young lawyer with additional figures and text documenting his struggle for equal rights under the law.
+The Thurgood Marshall Memorial, near the State House, includes a statue of Marshall as a young lawyer.
+Additional figures and text document his struggle for equal rights under the law.

 At City Dock, the Kunta Kinte-Alex Haley Memorial, depicts the acclaimed author of Roots reading to three children of different ethnicities.
 You can also explore African-American heritage and history in Maryland at The Banneker-Douglas Museum on Franklin Street.

 Historic Annapolis preserves and protects historic properties throughout the city, and visitors can tour several of them.
 Fans of history and nature will enjoy the William Paca House and Gardens, former home of a Governor and signer of the Declaration of Independence.

 Years ago, we strolled the grounds of the Naval Academy on our own.
 Now, you can explore the grounds on guided tours ($10.50 adults with senior and child discounts).
 If you're short on time, stop in the Visitor Center to check out the displays, watch a film about attending the Academy, and visit the gift shop.

 City Dock is the place to hang out and take in the Annapolis boating life.
 You can watch the yachts cruising up and down, and docked along, Ego Alley, or get out on the water on a tour boat.